julian-west/julian-west/README.md

 I have 4+ years of professional experience in data.
 Working first as a data analyst, then data scientist and more recently as a data/machine learning engineer.
 Interested in all things Data Science, Machine Learning and MLOps - I love building reproducible, scaleable and trustworthy ML model training pipelines which can be used in production.

-I have recently started writing blog posts documenting and sharing some of my experiences and opinions on data science.
+I recently started writing blog posts documenting and sharing some of my experiences and opinions on data science.
 Please check out some of my articles [here](https://engineeringfordatascience.com/archives)!

 ## Tools I like to use...